Charles Lichenstein

-Charles Mark Lichenstein (September 20, 1926 – August 22, 2002) was the American alternate representative for special political affairs to the United Nations, the second highest ranking American diplomat at the United Nations, from 1981 to 1984.
+Charles Mark Lichenstein (September 20, 1926 – August 22, 2002) was the American alternate representative for special political affairs to the United Nations, the second-highest ranking American diplomat at the United Nations, from 1981 to 1984.
 Lichenstein is best remembered for controversial comments that he made welcoming the possibility of relocating the United Nations headquarters outside of the United States.

+Early life

+Lichenstein was born on 1926 in Albany, New York.

 Career

+He graduated from Yale University with undergraduate and graduate degrees, and later taught pollical science at Yale.
+He also was a faculty member at Notre Dame and Albertus Magnus Colleges.

+In the 1960s, Lichenstein worked in the presidential campaigns of Richard Nixon and Barry Goldwater.
+In 1962, he was head of research at the Republican National Committee.

+Nixon administration

-Charles Lichenstein was the primary ghostwriter for Richard Nixon's book Six Crises, published in 1962.
+Lichenstein was the primary ghostwriter for Richard Nixon's book Six Crises, published in 1962.
 Lichenstein was staff assistant to Robert Finch during the Nixon administration, and an assistant to Dean Burch during the Ford administration.

+PBS

 From 1975 to 1979, Lichenstein was senior vice president of PBS.

+United Nations

-In 1981, Lichenstein was appointed by Ronald Reagan as the American alternate representative for special political affairs to the United Nations, serving as a deputy to America's chief UN Ambassador Jeane Kirkpatrick.
-Lichenstein left his UN job in 1984 to become a distinguished fellow with the Heritage Foundation.
-He remained a strong critic of the United Nations and a proponent of UN reform in his Heritage Foundation post and served on numerous UN efficiency and effectiveness committees.
-Lichenstein told the Associated Press in 1995: "The original purpose of the United Nations was the fanciful hope that you could deter conflicts, and sometimes, if that failed, you could bring them to a conclusion.
-It was a hope, a dream, for which the basis never existed in 1945 or 1995 or anywhere in between."
+In 1981, Lichenstein was appointed by Ronald Reagan as the American alternate representative for special political affairs to the United Nations, serving as a deputy to America's chief U.N Ambassador Jeane Kirkpatrick.

-Lichenstein held his Heritage Foundation post until his death in 2002.

-Comments after KAL shootdown